To Teach Critical Thinking & Inquiry Learning, Entrust Your School Librarian

 • Currency — When was this information published or updated?

-You may wonder why I don’t have all the criteria other evaluators use:
+You may wonder why I don’t have some of the criteria other evaluators use:

-• I don’t include reliability, because it’s part of Currency and Authority.
-If the site creator has the proper authority, then we can accept it as reliable.
+• I don’t include reliability because it’s part of Currency and Authority.
+If the resource creator has the proper authority and the resource is current, then we can accept it as reliable source of information.

-• I don’t include accuracy, because that can’t take place until the “create” phase, when students analyze and compare information after it’s been aggregated from sources.
-If the information isn’t accurate, the source isn’t used.
+• I don’t include accuracy because that takes place during the “create” phase, when students analyze and compare information after it’s been aggregated from sources.
+If the information isn’t accurate compared to others selected, then the source isn’t used.

-Part of the aggregate materials & information phase of a research process model is extracting information from chosen sources, and that’s when we discuss Academic Honesty Guidelines & Note-taking Skills with students.
+Part of the aggregate materials & information phase of a research process model is extracting information from chosen sources, and that’s when we discuss with students Academic Honesty guidelines along with note-taking skills.

 A previous blog post about how I teach Academic Honesty includes examples and resources, but here’s a quick overview of the 3 conceptual elements of Academic Honesty, organized in the order that best complements the problem-solving mindset we’re trying to implant in students: